nrasadi/nrasadi.github.io/_ml_systems/BlackBox-Network-Analysis-using-Generative-Adversarial-Networks.md

     - Field length (inter-field dependency; 85% accuracy)
     - TCP Checksum (inter-field dependency; 90% accuracy)
     - CRC-15 (inter-field dependency; 0% accuracy)
-    For the latter sub-task (CRC-15), they change their GANs architecture, so that the input goes to all the layers (it is only possible because all the layers have the same dimension), and reach to an accuracy of 39%.
+- For the last sub-task (CRC-15), they change their GANs architecture, so that the input goes to all the layers (it is only possible because all the layers have the same dimension), and reach to an accuracy of 39%.
 - In the second task, they leverage conditional GANs (CGANs) to generate packets that cause DNS Amplification.
 The condition is a binary input which is set on whether a sample is positive or not, meaning that the size of response is at least 10 times higher than the size of the corresponding request.
 - Out of 100k training samples, 778 (0.78%) of them are positive.
 - They assume the packets are UDP and provide some candidates for some fields.
 Therefore, their approach is gray-box.